platformatic/platformatic/docs/runtime/configuration.md

 - **`useHttp`** (`boolean`) - The service will be started on a random HTTP port on `127.0.0.1`, and exposed to the other services via that port, on default it is set to `false`.
 Set it to `true` if you are using [@fastify/express](https://github.com/fastify/fastify-express).
 - **`workers`** (`number`) - The number of workers to start for this service.
 If the service is the entrypoint or if the runtime is running in development mode this value is ignored and hardcoded to `1`.
+- **`health`** (object): Configures the health check for each worker of the service.
+It supports all the properties also supported in the runtime [health](#health) property.
+The values specified here overrides the values specified in the runtime.

 If this property is present, then the services will not be reordered according to the `getBootstrapDependencies` function and they will be started in the order they are defined in